w3c/secure-payment-confirmation/scope.md

 ### Benefits

-* **Faster Authentication**.
+* **Authentication Streamlined for Payment**.
 FIDO authentication provides a very good user experience.
-Our expectation is that the SPC "happy path" further accelerates strong customer authentication compared to other approaches such as one-time passwords.
-An important goal is to remove the need to redirect an enrolled user during a payment transaction.
-Another important goal is to speed up authentication compared to other approaches such as one-time passwords.
-A third goal is to create a consistent and trusted authentication experience across the Web.
+We expect SPC to build on that experience in several ways, by further accelerating authentication (compared to one-time passcodes), requiring fewer user gestures, offering a predictable user experience across sites, and avoiding redirects.

 * **Scalable and Ubiquitous**.
 SPC supports streamlined authentication across merchant sites without additional enrollment.

 * **Designed to Meet Regulatory Requirements**.
-SPC helps entities fulfill regulatory requirements (e.g., strong customer authentication and transaction confirmation under PSD2) and other customer authentication use cases.
+The standardized payment confirmation user experience is designed to help entities fulfill regulatory requirements (e.g., strong customer authentication and dynamic linking under PSD2) and other customer authentication use cases.

 * **Simpler and more Secure Front-end Deployment**.
-The browser (or secure hardware) manages the display of transaction confirmation, removing the need for other parties (e.g., issuing banks or payment apps) to do so.
+The browser (or secure hardware) manages the display of the payment confirmation experience, removing the need for other parties (e.g., issuing banks or payment apps) to do so.
 In addition, enabling payment service providers or others to authenticate the user can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.
-Because the browser (or secure hardware) controls the display of transaction details, SPC is phishing-resistant.
+Reducing the need for redirects should also simplify solutions.

 See also [more SPC benefits](https://github.com/w3c/webpayments/wiki/Secure-Payment-Confirmation#benefits).